IQEngine/IQEngine/README.md

   - [ ] Method of converting other common meta and data types to SigMF (e.g., recordings from test equipment)
 * Extendable with Plugins (detection, classification, demod/decode, generic DSP)
   - [x] Example proof of concept for running plugins within IQEngine
-  - [p] Finalize and implement OpenAPI spec
+  - [ ] Finalize and implement OpenAPI spec
   - [ ] Include examples of functioning plugins and templates for authors to follow
   - [ ] Ability for 3rd party hosted plugins to be made available to anyone
   - [ ] User/admin system for controlling access to certain plugins